Achieving Sagittal Plane Balance

 1) Tight in Extension Only (Symmetrical)

-The medial and lateral compartments may show excessive concurrent loading in extension.
+The medial and lateral compartments may show excessive concurrent loading an extension.
 The posterior capsule or posterior MCL may be excessively tight or contracted.
 The center of peak load* is located in the mid-third of the tibial insert trial.

 Loading 20-40lbf.: It is advised that the surgeon release the posterior capsule from the posterior tibia or the posterior femur.
 The knee should be cycled through a range of motion and re-evaluated for loading conditions.
-Further release should be performed until desired loading is achieved.
+Further release should be performed until the desired loading is achieved.